Communities

 In the transistor implementation of a perfect current source, Vcc plays the role of the constant voltage source and the collector-emitter part serves as the dynamic resistor.
 These two elements in series form an almost "ideal" current source.

-Circuit fantasist‭ wrote over 2 years ago
+Circuit fantasist‭ wrote about 3 years ago

 Here is another point of view on this issue.
 The dynamic resistor (transistor) plays only the role of a self-regulating element that determines the current produced by the voltage source just as the transistor in an amplifier plays the role of a regulating element.
 In both cases, for the purposes of intuitive understanding, it is good to include the voltage source to the device.

-Elliot Alderson‭ wrote over 2 years ago
+Elliot Alderson‭ wrote about 3 years ago

 The essence of the ideal current source is quite simple, and trying to convert it to a voltage source and some kind of magic dynamic resistor only makes it harder to understand.
 The ideal current source is a primitive element; it is not composed of other elements.
 I think your "intuitive" explanation is much more confusing than using the simple, concise definition for an ideal current source.